cian-mcintyre/coilandclover/README.md

 - Homepage:
 The homepage has the products from the DB inserted in a loop, so that if a new product is added it appears in list of products.
 It also has an add to cart feature under each of the products and a stock price API connected in the footer.
-Included in the UI is some product caousels, hover overlays and countdown timers.
+Included in the UI is some product carousels, hover overlays and countdown timers.

 - Category/Shop: